Renaud Camus

-Renaud Camus (/kæˈmuː/; [ʁəno kamy]; born Jean Renaud Gabriel Camus on 10 August 1946) is a French novelist, conspiracy theorist, and white nationalist writer.
-He is the inventor of the "Great Replacement", a far-right conspiracy theory that claims that a "global elite" is colluding against the white population of Europe to replace them with non-European peoples.
+Jean Renaud Gabriel Camus (/kæˈmuː/; [ʁəno kamy]; born 10 August 1946) is a French novelist and conspiracy theorist.
+He is the originator of the far-right "Great Replacement" conspiracy theory, which claims that a "global elite" is colluding against the white population of Europe to replace them with non-European peoples.

-Camus's "Great Replacement" theory has been translated on far-right websites and adopted by far-right groups to reinforce the white genocide conspiracy theory.
-Camus has repeatedly condemned and publicly disavowed violent acts perpetrated by far-right terrorists.
+Camus's writings on the "Great Replacement" have been translated on far-right websites and used to promote the white genocide conspiracy theory.
+Camus has repeatedly condemned and publicly disavowed violent acts which have been perpetrated by far-right terrorists inspired by his theories.

-Early life and career as a fiction writer
+Early life and education

-Family and education (1946–1977)

 Jean Renaud Gabriel Camus was born on 10 August 1946 in Chamalières, Auvergne, a rural town in central France.
 Raised in a bourgeois family, he is the son of Léon Camus, an entrepreneur, and Catherine Gourdiat, a lawyer.
 His parents removed him from their will after he revealed his homosexuality.
 At 21, then a socialist, he participated in pro-LGBT marches during the May 1968 events in Paris.

-Camus earned a baccalauréat in philosophy in Clermont-Ferrand, Auvergne, in 1963.
+In 1963, Camus earned a baccalauréat in philosophy in Clermont-Ferrand, Auvergne.
 He then spent a year at a non-university college, St Clare's, Oxford (1965–1966).
-He earned a bachelor in French literature at the Sorbonne University in Paris (1969), a master in philosophy at the Paris Institute of Political Studies (1970), and two Master of Advanced Studies (DES) in political science (1970) and history of law (1971) at the University Panthéon-Assas.
-He taught French literature at the Hendrix College in Conway, Arkansas from 1971 to 1972, then was redactor in political science for the encyclopedia publisher Grolier from 1972 to 1976.
-He was also a professional reader and literature advisor at French book publisher Denoël from 1970 to 1976.
+He earned a bachelor in French literature at the University of Paris (1969), a master in philosophy at the Paris Institute of Political Studies (1970), and two Masters of Advanced Studies (DES) in political science (1970) and history of law (1971) at the University Panthéon-Assas.
+From 1971 to 1972, he taught French literature at Hendrix College in Conway, Arkansas.
+From 1972 to 1976, he was a redactor in political science for the encyclopaedia-publisher Grolier.
+From 1970 to 1976, he was also a professional reader and literature advisor at the French book-publisher Denoël.